raspberrypilearning/naughty-and-nice/en/step_6.md

 def clean_tweets(tweets):
 ```

-- The easiest way to remove these strings from the tweets is to use regular expressions (or regex).
-Go back up to the top of your program, and add the `re` module to your imports:
+- The easiest way to remove the unnecessary strings from the tweets is to use **regular expressions (or regex)**.
+Go to the top of your program, and add the `re` module to your imports:

 ```python
 import re